msk-mind/luna/docs/dev.md

 [luna](https://hub.docker.com/r/mskmind/luna).

 This docker image includes the pre-requisites and python dependencies.
-This is primarily used for circleci testing at the moment, but can be extended based on your development needs.

 Once we have a stable release, docker images that includes pyluna packages can be made available.